RenzoReccio/Angular-frontend-proyect/README.md

 # RestaurantFront

 This is kind of a demo proyect in Angular, it uses services from `https://github.com/RenzoReccio/restaurantBackv2` which is the backend for this proyect.

+I called v2 because this is like a better version of my previous proyect `https://github.com/RenzoReccio/RestaurantProyectv1`

 ## Development server